averykhoo/painters-partition-problem-linear-time/README.md

     * cumulative sum (and total sum, but that's just the last element)
     * find max
     * build lookup tables for ranges of `min_partition` and `max_partition`
+        * optional optimization: do a quick test to see whether `min_partition` works
+        * only requires a couple extra vars in the loop
 4. binary search within binary search (`O(k * log(sum(xs)) * log(len(xs)))`)
     * `pointer = 0`
     * binary search with `lo = min_partition` and `hi = max_partition`